BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

   - tests/**.js
 ```

 So now, in your test config all you are specifying is the location of where your tests are, a single line.
-There's no additional maintenance cost in updating this jsTestDriver.conf file as the code you are testing changes it's dependencies.
+There's no additional maintenance cost in updating this `jsTestDriver.conf` file as the code you are testing changes it's dependencies.

-**This sounds like the main selling point**
-It's also worth noting that BladeRunnerJS will generate example test files for you whenever you create a new [Blade](http://bladerunnerjs.org/docs/concepts/blades/)!.
+**What's even better is that you don't actually have to care about any of this!
+BRJS creates a default config file for you that you're unlikely to ever need to change.**

 ### Conferences and Talks